open-mmlab/mmsegmentation/projects/medical/2d_image/fundus_photography/gamma3/README.md

 - [MMEngine](https://github.com/open-mmlab/mmengine) v0.2.0 or higher
 - [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) v1.0.0rc5

-All the commands below rely on the correct configuration of PYTHONPATH, which should point to the project's directory so that Python can locate the module files.
-In bactteria_detection/ root directory, run the following line to add the current directory to PYTHONPATH:
+All the commands below rely on the correct configuration of `PYTHONPATH`, which should point to the project's directory so that Python can locate the module files.
+In `gammm3/` root directory, run the following line to add the current directory to `PYTHONPATH`:

 ```shell
 export PYTHONPATH=`pwd`:$PYTHONPATH